 Implied consent can be withdrawn and a driver can refuse to submit to any requested chemical test.
-(Though there are consequences of doing so.)
+(Though there are consequences for doing so.)
 If a driver refuses to take a blood test, the officer will request a different chemical test, breath or urine.
 And if the driver still refuses a different test, certain consequences will follow.
-However, an officer can’t force a driver to test unless supported by some other authority—such as a warrant.
+However, an officer can't force a driver to test unless supported by some other authority—such as a warrant.

 Evidentiary uses.
-A driver may refuse a chemical test in hopes that a DUI conviction can be avoided.
-Some people believe that without the test results, a DUI conviction isn’t possible.
+A driver can refuse a chemical test in hopes that a DUI conviction can be avoided.
+Some people believe that without the test results, a DUI conviction isn't possible.
 However, Alabama law allows the evidence of the refusal to be admitted in any civil or criminal case related to the DUI.
 In other words, the prosecution can tell the jury that the defendant refused to take a BAC test.
 The jury can then consider the refusal as evidence of guilt—namely, that the defendant was trying to hide his or her intoxication.
-Thus, even without BAC test results, a person may still be convicted of driving under the influence.
+Thus, even without BAC test results, a person can still be convicted of driving under the influence.

-Depending on the circumstances, drivers who are convicted of a DUI may be required to use of an ignition interlock device (IID) for a period of time.
-But for DUI offense involving a BAC test refusal, IIDs are mandatory, and the time period the driver must have the IID is longer than for non-refusal cases.
-For example, persons convicted of a first-offense DUI—who aren’t normally subject to a mandatory IID requirement—will be subject to a two-year IID requirement if they refused testing.
+Depending on the circumstances, drivers who are convicted of a DUI may be required to use an ignition interlock device (IID) for a period of time.
+But for DUI offenses involving a BAC test refusal, IIDs are mandatory, and the time period the driver must have the IID is longer than for non-refusal cases.
+For example, persons convicted of a first-offense DUI—who aren't normally subject to a mandatory IID requirement—will be subject to a two-year IID requirement if they refused testing.
 And for second DUI offenders, the normal two-year IID requirement is doubled to four years for an offense involving a refusal.

 Whether you are wondering if consent or refusal is wiser, or if you have already made the decision, a seasoned DUI attorney can help.
 License suspensions stemming from a chemical test refusal are separate from the criminal case and are handled in a separate proceeding.
 A DUI attorney can help you navigate both aspects of your case.